kuielab/mdx-net/README_SUBMISSION.md

     - and [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/src/callbacks/onnx_callback.py#L11)

 - After training the 4 models, rename the best ```.onnx``` files to '{source_name}.onnx' for each source ('vocals.onnx', 'bass.onnx', etc.), then copy them to the 'onnx' directory in the [submission repository](https://github.com/kuielab/mdx-net-submission/tree/leaderboard_B/model)

-> note: our final submission for leaderboard B was submitted before training converged, and the learning rate might have not been optimal as well (ex. for 'other', Leaderboard A score is higher).
-Furthermore, the bass separation model doesn't even use external data.

 ### 3. Phase 2